orthecreedence/cl-async/signal-handling.md

   => nil
 {% endhighlight %}

 Clear all cl-async bound signal handlers.
-This deletes the libevent event listeners and restores the original lisp signal handlers for each bound signal.
+This deletes the underlying event listeners and restores the original lisp signal handlers for each bound signal.

 This is useful if you don't want to track all the signals you've bound and